 Another accountability, how we use our words.
 Jesus warned us that it is not what comes into our mouths, but what comes out (Matthew 15:18; Mark 7:15), which is a spiritual heart issue.
 Jesus told us before taking the speck out of their eye, take the plank out of yours, and do not criticize others (Matthew 7:3-5).

 We all have different beliefs and the arguments will continue right or wrong.
+We must be accountable for our actions and words and not others.
 One thing that is true, there is only one way to heaven and that is through our Lord Jesus Christ (John 14:6), Amen!

 I am Dale Van De Bogart and I approve of this message!